Ghella is a leading Company in the construction of major infrastructure projects worldwide.

 How to make a Report

-Minor concerns may be resolved, without the need for a formal report, by talking directly to the person whose conduct is causing concern.
-If this is not possible concerns/requests for clarifications should be raised with line managers or alternatively with Compliance Managers.
+Minor concerns may be resolved, without the need for a formal report, by talking directly to the person whose conduct is causing concern or with one’s line manager or alternatively with Compliance Managers.

 Handling and analysis of reports

-Supervisory Body (Organismo di Vigilanza- OdV) or the Compliance Managers are formally responsible for receiving and handling Whistleblowing reports and have the duty to ensure appropriate follow-up.
+The Supervisory Body (Organismo di Vigilanza- OdV) or the General Counsel are formally responsible for receiving and handling Whistleblowing reports and have the duty to ensure appropriate follow-up.

-Supervisory Body and Compliance Managers will keep reporting individuals informed on the progress of their claim.
+The Supervisory Body and the General Counsel will keep reporting individuals informed on the progress of their claim.
 In particular, they will notify them when the claim has been duly processed and when the investigation has been concluded.
-Where possible, Ghella will provide feedback to the whistleblower on the outcome of investigations.
-It should be noted, however, that it may not be possible to give detailed information regarding the actions taken by the Group as this could infringe legal duties, including the privacy and data protection rights of the persons involved or trade secrets or confidentiality undertakings previously accepted by the Group.
+Where possible, Ghella will provide feedback to the whistleblower on the outcome of investigation.
+It should be noted, however, that it may not be possible to give detailed information regarding the actions taken by the Group when this may infringe legal duties, including the privacy and data protection rights of the persons involved or trade secrets or confidentiality undertakings previously accepted by the Group.